 President Jimmy Carter arrived in Lagos, Nigeria on Friday (31 March) for talks with Lieutenant-General Olusegun Obasanjo.

-President Jimmy Carter arrived in Lagos, Nigeria on Friday (31 March) for talks with Lieutenant-General Olusegun Obasanjo.
+Background: President Jimmy Carter arrived in Lagos, Nigeria on Friday (31 March) for talks with Lieutenant-General Olusegun Obasanjo.
 It was the first time an American President had visited a black African country.
 On the second day of his visit, President carter said the United States would expand its political and cultural ties with Black African states.

 SYNOPSIS: President Carter arrived at Murtala airport, Lagos, after a long flight from Rio de Janeiro, where he had talks with Brazilian President Ernesto Geisel.
 General Olusegun-Obasanjo, the Nigerian Head of State, and a large official delegation were on hand to greet the Presidential party.
 Reuters reported General Obasanjo as saying that U.S.-Nigerian relations had improved in the 14 months President Carter had been in office, and he expressed the hope that, while in Nigeria, the President would gain a closer understanding of African hopes for the future.